-We provide a wide range of services and expect to spend in the region of £618.5m in the next financial year, on areas including schools, refuse collection, street cleaning, planning, social care and road maintenance.
-This budget is based on an assumed central Government contribution of £87.5m towards general services and £212.1m specifically for schools.
+The council provides a wide range of services and expects to spend in the region of £632m in the next financial year on areas including schools, refuse collection, street cleaning, planning, social care and road maintenance.
+This budget is based on an assumed central Government contribution of £76.9m towards general services and £227.5m specifically for schools.

-While this is an outline budget at this stage, based on a series of assumptions about central government funding and other factors, each year the public are encouraged to comment on our priorities and council tax levels for the coming year.
+While this is an outline budget at this stage, based on a series of assumptions about demand for services and other factors, each year the public are encouraged to comment on the council’s priorities and council tax levels for the coming year.

-It is anticipated that these changes will mean an increase of approximately £43.09 per year in overall council tax bills (or equivalent to £3.59 per month) for a band D household.
-Even after this increase, our medium term financial planning indicates we will need to make more savings over the next four years to keep pace with increasing cost pressures and further reducing government funding.
+It is anticipated that these changes will mean an increase of approximately £59.22 per year in overall council tax bills (or equivalent to £4.94 per month) for a band D household.
+Despite increases in previous years, our medium term financial planning indicates we will need to make more savings over the next four years to keep pace with increasing cost pressures.
+Until we have certainty about potential further funding increases in the future, we have to treat those announced this year as one-off, if we are to responsibly balance our books.

-Since 2011, we have made cumulative savings of £81.2m in annual spending through a range of efficiency and savings measures.
+Since 2011, we have made cumulative savings of nearly £87m in annual spending through a range of efficiency measures.
 Wherever possible, this work has prioritised protecting frontline services from spending reductions, while delivering better value for money to residents.
 Based on this approach, we have developed a Transformation and Savings Programme to help us meet the budget challenges ahead.
-It will allow time for sustainable implementation and meaningful consultation, with staff as well as with the public, depending on the saving being proposed.
+It will allow time for meaningful consultation with staff as well as with the public, depending on the saving being proposed, and sustainable implementation, so that we can set budgets with confidence and not have to make short term, in-year cuts.

-The medium term financial plan assumes savings of £21.7m expected from our Transformation and Savings Programmes between 2019/20 and 2021/22.
+The medium term financial plan assumes savings of £15m expected from the Council’s Transformation and Savings Programmes between 2020/21 and 2021/22.

-In setting out the budget for 2019/20 and in planning for future years, we make projections about future events, based on a best assessment of the position at the time.
+In setting out the budget for 2020/21 and in planning for future years, the council makes projections about future events, based on a best assessment of the position at the time.

-Most notably we will need to review our overall financial position later this year in light of:
+Most notably we will need to review the council’s overall financial position later this year in light of:

-- The provisional Local Government Finance Settlement (this sets out the level of funding the Government gives to each local authority and what they specify certain parts of that money can be spent on) expected in early/mid-December 2018
+- The provisional Local Government Finance Settlement (this sets out the level of funding the Government gives to each local authority and what they specify certain parts of that money can be spent on), which we expect in December 2019

 - Developments as the Government progresses with leaving the EU